2011-12-17-php-miniprog-shell/php-miniprog-shell/README.markdown

 Status
 ------

-the current status of the project -- is `Development`
+the current status of the project -- is `Beta`